Nonvanishing of products in $v_2$-periodic families at the prime $3$: Introduction

 \subsection{Main results}

-The construction of $\j^2$ is closely related to the \emph{height $1$ connective image-of-$J$ spectrum} $\j^1$.
-One can define $\j^1$ by first setting $\ko^\psi = \ko_3^{h\Z}$ to be the homotopy fixed points of $\ko_3$ with $\Z$-action generated by the Adams operation $\psi^2$.
+The construction here of $\j^2$ at the prime $3$ is closely related to the \emph{height $1$ connective image-of-$J$ spectrum} $\j^1$ at the prime 2.
+One can define $\j^1$ by first setting $\ko^\psi = \ko_2^{h\Z}$ to be the homotopy fixed points of $\ko_2$ with $\Z$-action generated by the Adams operation $\psi^3$, ie, the fibre of $\psi^3-1$.
 Then one defines $\j^1$ as the pullback of the span